awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.access-control.md

 }
 ```

-This policy allows DAX to perform all DynamoDB API actions on a DynamoDB table named *Books*, which is in the *us\-west\-2* region and is owned by AWS account ID `123456789012`\.
+This policy allows DAX to perform all DynamoDB API actions on a DynamoDB table named `Books`\.
+The table is in the us\-west\-2 Region and is owned by AWS account ID `123456789012`\.

 ## IAM Policy to Allow DAX Cluster Access<a name="DAX.access-control.iam-allow-dax-cluster-access"></a>

-Once you have created a DAX cluster, you need to grant permissions to an IAM user so that the user can access the DAX cluster\.
+After you create a DAX cluster, you need to grant permissions to an IAM user so that the user can access the DAX cluster\.

-For example, suppose you want to grant access to *DAXCluster01* to an IAM user named Alice\.
+For example, suppose that you want to grant access to *DAXCluster01* to an IAM user named Alice\.
 You would first create an IAM policy \(*AliceAccessPolicy*\) that defines the DAX clusters and DAX API actions that the recipient can access\.
 You would then confer access by attaching this policy to user Alice\.

-The following policy document gives the recipient full access on *DAXCluster01*:
+The following policy document gives the recipient full access on *DAXCluster01*\.

 ```
 {